AI-Assisted Software Development

 At Shopify scale, shopify-river shows AI-assisted development as a social system rather than a private IDE loop: agent-created PRs are authored by River but reviewed by humans, and the surrounding Slack conversations let employees observe how others scope requests, debug, query logs, and improve shared instructions.source: tobi-lutke-learning-shop-floor-river-2026.md

-Related pages: mark-erikson, addy-osmani, harness-engineering, personal-agents, self-improving-knowledge-base, cognitive-surrender, html-artifacts, shopify-river, public-agent-collaboration.
+Related pages: mark-erikson, addy-osmani, harness-engineering, personal-agents, self-improving-knowledge-base, cognitive-surrender, html-artifacts, shopify-river, public-agent-collaboration, speedup-illusion, ai-job-grief, modern-engineering-values, christoph-nakazawa, agent-loops, matt-van-horn, dry-principle, milan-jovanovic, armin-ronacher, loop-dependent-software.

 Resources